citikot/citikot/README.md

 - 👋 Hello, I’m Alex.
-- 👀 I’m interested in backend and blockchain development.
+- 👀 I’m backend Java developer.
-- 🌱 I’m learning Java, some frontend and basics of CySec and cryptography.
+- 🌱 I’m mastering Java, some frontend and basics of blockchain, CySec and cryptography.
 - 📫 How to reach me: citikot ( at ) dr (dot) com

 <!---